chapter-three/creo-server/README.txt

 2. Download and install Drush in a globally accessible location.
 (Often in /usr or /usr/local)
 3. Download and setup Solr
 4. Download and setup Trac
+5. Create Apache, Solr, and Trac template filess
-5. Copy creo.conf.sample to creo.conf and adjust the values to match your server
+6. Copy creo.conf.sample to creo.conf and adjust the values to match your server
-6. Go!
+7. Go!